xmos/lib_camera/doc/quick_start_guide/index.rst

 Quick Start Guide
 -------------------

-This document will provide a quick tour through the |fwk_camera| repository.
+This document will provide a quick tour through the |lib_camera| repository.
 It will go through the process of building the example application and taking a photo in RAW8 format.

 Hardware requirements